(Keynote address given at a conference on education in Delhi on October 21, 1983)

 We live in a world of a certain set of conflicts.
 I am placing before you one type of conflict in our way of thinking.
 On the one hand, there cannot be freedom unless there is total independence of the human person.
-On the other hand, this seems to be a chimerical idea because it is well known through the faculty of human history, political as well as psychological, that no total independence can permit even the survival of the individual.
-There is dependence of the individual on factors galore, apart from the physical independence of every person of this human society on every other person.
-If you dispassionately consider the situation, you will find that everyone is dependent on everyone else for one reason or the other.
-I am limiting myself to the relationship at this moment of human society only.
-In a society of human beings there is naturally a need felt for the sharing of a part of the personality of an individual with other individuals of a similar nature.
+On the other hand, this seems to be a chimerical idea because it is well known through the passage of human history, political as well as psychological, that no total independence can permit even the survival of the individual.
+There is dependence of the individual on factors galore, apart from the physical dependence of every person of this human society on every other person.
+If you dispassionately consider this situation, you will find that everyone is dependent on everyone else for one reason or the other.
+At this moment I am limiting my considerations to only human society.
+In a society of human beings there is naturally a need felt for the sharing of part of the personality of an individual with other individuals of a similar nature.
 Where an individual does not have anything to share with another, there is no such thing as society.

 There are some people, especially in modern times, who believe that anarchy is the only right way of living.
-They seem to want total freedom, with total independence sanctioned to each individual to live in any manner he or she would like.
+By the word 'anarchy' they seem to mean total freedom, with total independence sanctioned to each individual to live in any manner he or she would like.
 It is, as I told you, digging a pit for a terrible problem before humanity as a whole because such a freedom has no meaning.
 Total independence of the individual has not been heard of anywhere, right from the time of creation, perhaps.
-And in practical existence, in our day-to-day life, we also see how many are the external factors on which life is dependent.
+And in practical existence, in our day-to-day life, we also see how many external factors there are on which life is dependent.
 I am not here to count these factors.
-Each one of us is capable of considering what these factors can be, without dependence on which we would not live for three days.
+Each one of us is capable of considering what these factors can be, without dependence on which we would not live even for three days.
 So where is total independence?
 If we believe that for certain important reasons total independence is not possible and it cannot be sanctioned to an individual, then comes this restriction of freedom of the individual because dependence is restriction of freedom.
 Where is freedom, then?
 People are crying for freedom.

 So political administration, the values called administrative or managemental in any sense of the term, and all other facets of life are not to be regarded as independent existences by themselves.
 They are reflecting media of a total need that is felt by life as a whole; hence, life is a single completeness, an organism.
 An organism is a total living being whose parts, though they seem to be different from one another, are absolutely related in a vital fashion to the whole to which they belong – as the limbs of our body, for instance.